TDaniel90/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-## A collection of data science and analyyics projects
+This portfolio is a collection of notebooks which I created for data analysis and data science purposes